SkySchulz/widgetdemo2017/README.md

 Note: currently only loads correctly under Chrome (after allowing insecure content for the URL), due to CSP restrictions.
 Otherwise, it uses a local fallback of the scoreboard data.

+If downloaded locally, should work fine, as CSP restrictions does not appear to impact file:// URLs.

 ## Testing
 Unit tests are written using the [Jasmine](https://jasmine.github.io) test framework.